Charlie9009/CI_MS1_MYGYM/README.md

 * In the video page Internet explorer cut the two bottom videos, It did not apply margins because of flexbox.
 I fixed it by adding a css rule *display flexbox* for html and *width 100%* for the body.

+* The footer had to much information so I styled the responsiveness to remove contact info, Athlean X and address info.
+Instead I kept the Contact link which gets you to the Contact page and also the social media icons which are only present in the footer.

 * 404 page did not work so I created a 404.md file.
 Image did not work on 404 page either and it wa fixed with the correct filepath.

 ### Known bugs